Tried turning your Raspberry Pi into a media center but feeling disappointed?

 You Need a Raspberry Pi 3

-Before you go any further, make sure you’re using a Raspberry Pi 3 (or even a Raspberry Pi 3 B+) for this.
+Before you go any further, make sure you’re using a Raspberry Pi 3 or later.
+We’ve used the Raspberry Pi 3 B+.
 While the Raspberry Pi 2 is okay, the later models are superior for streaming and decoding data from Netflix and Amazon Video.

 Install Kodi on Raspberry Pi With OSMC

-Available from osmc.tv, you’ll need to download the installer file for Windows, Mac, or Linux.
-This automates the process of writing OSMC to your microSD card.
-Alternatively, download the disk image and install in the usual way.
+Download the installer from osmc.tv, which automates the process of writing OSMC to your microSD card.
+(You can alternatively download the disk image and install on your Raspberry Pi in the usual way.)

-Once installed on the card, you’re free to insert the card in your Raspberry Pi, connect it to your local network (use Ethernet for now, you can set up Wi-Fi once everything is configured) and your TV’s HDMI port, and connect the power cable.
+Once installed, insert the SD card in your Raspberry Pi, connect it to your router via Ethernet (you can set up Wi-Fi once everything is configured) and your TV’s HDMI port, then connect the power cable.